duyichao/E2E-ST-TDA/README.md

 fi
 ```

 For inference, we force decoding from the target language tag (as BOS) via `--prefix-size 1`.
 We also provide well-trained [models and vocabularies](https://drive.google.com/drive/folders/1WDgue_Bm1HxRmpKVf_mAmz0rbdUKQMox?usp=sharing) files for reproduction.
 Note that some parameters may need to be overridden using `--model-overrides '{"key":"value"}'`.
-Detailed inference scripts can be found in `E2E-ST-TDA/mymcripts/eval_tda.sh`.
+Detailed inference script can be found in `E2E-ST-TDA/mymcripts/eval_tda.sh`.